 This recognition and joy made me understand why I was there and I why I did not give in to the exhausting miles walked along dusty roads, why I easily overcame not being able to take a shower when I most needed to, or having to wash my most sensitive parts with a bottle of water; or simply to forget my ocean back home, the proximity of water, the smiles of family and friends, our talks, our arguments and discussions, the dinners, the parties, the calls, the eating well, when I wanted, what I wanted, the sweets, that were nonexistent that I craved so much at the beginning, a beer or a glass of wine, which are luxuries not affordable in places like this: the lack of everything we miss even when we have everything or almost everything.

-At the beginning it was almost painful, after a while, not really; everything is a question of habit.
+In the beginning, it was almost painful, but after a while, not really; everything is a question of habit.
 It was very good to see and feel that what we lack so many times is only cuddles of eternally unsatisfied personalities.
-And it was even better to see that we are able to live perfectly without what we think it is so indispensable to us.
+And it was even better to see that we are able to live perfectly without what we think is so indispensable to us.

 I did not rest.
-I did not read more than twenty pages of the book I took; I managed to write a journal and I went three times to the Internet, slow of nearly dead, where I wrote to the family and friends describing the success of the materials they had given.
+I did not read more than twenty pages of the book I took; I managed to write a journal and I went three times to the Internet, slow or nearly dead, where I wrote to my family and friends describing the success of the materials they had given.

 To see a mzungu [foreigner] there was quite rare and for that reason, it was easy to make people speak, inquire and answer.
 In the markets, I talked to the sellers and I bargained.
 They tried to sell for the highest price and many times the money is rapidly converted into alcohol.
 A lot of the people who sell in these markets are alcoholics, therefore is not easy to convince them that you are not going to give them the exorbitance they are asking for.

 Alcoholism is a problem in Zambia.
-For despairing, for illness, for starving or for any other miserable reason, people drink heavily and many times in the city we had to pay attention not to stumble on men and sometimes children on the sidewalks, laying flat as if they were dead.
+For despair, for illness, for starving, or for any other miserable reason, people drink heavily and many times in the city we had to pay attention not to stumble on men and sometimes children on the sidewalks, laying flat as if they were dead.

 Either for alcohol abuse or gasoline inhalation, they sleep their pains away and lie there in an abandonment that no person should be subjected to, much less a child.

-These scenarios were far worse than the ones we think we can bear, and they made me think how healthy was the poverty, the snot, the torn clothes, the barefoot and the ill children we saw on the villages.
+These scenarios were far worse than the ones we think we can bear, and they made me think how healthy the poverty, the snot, the torn clothes, the barefoot, and the ill children we saw in the villages.

 At 7.20 a.m. every Sunday, I was already by the gate to get a ride to the church.
 At home, I do not go.
 There I did not miss a Sunday.
 And gladly.
 No one forced us to go, but besides my usual curiosity which would drive me there anyway, it was a good way for the community to rely on us and know about our work there.

 The first time was a brilliant experience.
 The Eucharist was celebrated in English, the official language, even though everyone communicates in Bemba, the dialect widely spoken in Zambia.
-Everyone, especially children, were staring at us, no malice whatsoever, just curiosity.
+Everyone, especially the children, was staring at us, with no malice whatsoever, just curiosity.

 In the middle of the celebration, the father asked the visitors to stand up.
 We did it, shyly.
 The father thanked us for our work and presence in Chibuluma in the name of the whole community, he stated their satisfaction with our being there and suddenly all the congregation, led by the priest, clapped their hands three dry times.